 It was a really intense few days for everyone at hx, but we’re incredibly proud of the work of the team and what we accomplished.
 Together, we’ve innovated solutions in days which will inform our customer roadmap for years to come.
 We also want to share a special shout out to Adomas, Jon and Daryl who not only managed to get their own projects completed, but were also able to help out a number of other hacks at the same time.
 Finally, we want to thank Kaja and Fiona for making sure everyone had delicious hampers and festive fun throughout the event.
 We’re looking forward to the next hack already!

-Renew Connect, Renew Labs, Renew Use Cases2 Mins
+Renew Connect, Data Partners, Partners, Renew Use Cases3 Mins

-Renew Connect, Data Partners, Partners, Renew Use Cases2 Mins
+Renew Connect, Data Partners, Partners, Renew Use Cases3 Mins